Skip to main content

 Langfuse traces

-LiteLLM auto-emits traces to Langfuse when the following env vars are set in the sidecar container:
+LiteLLM auto-emits traces to Langfuse when these env vars are set on the gateway Deployment:

 LANGFUSE_HOST=https://langfuse.your-cluster.example.com